qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/qgis_at_financial_times.rst

 **QGIS**: Can you tell us a bit about yourself?
 What's your educational background?
 What did you do before joining the data visualization team at FT?

-**Steven**: I am traditionally trained as scientific illustrator.
-What’s that I hear you ask?
-It involves producing illustrations for medical journals, natural history publications anything where you are trying to convey information visually where a photograph can’t.
-Think of diagrams showing the human circulatory system, or showing a procedure to fix a broken bone.
-Sadly there wasn’t much call for that kind of work when I left university and I basically fell into the job at the FT.
-I have always been good at maths, which I think is important when working with data visualisations, it has certainly helped me with my coding as well.

 .. figure:: ./images/ft_gotthard-tunnel.png
    :alt: Gotthard rail and road tunnel
    :scale: 60%